Setup a JS server in a minute

 app.listen(3000, '127.0.0.1')

-We could set it up with routing logic, logging, error management and whatnot, but we're in a hurry, we don't have time for this.
-The documentation is easy to find if you need it, though.
+We could set it up with routing logic, logging, error management and whatnot, but again, let's keep it minimal and refer to the documentation if need be.

 Warning: again, this is neither optimized nor safe for production.
 We're just building a sandbox to mess around.